-Kuul Vitality™ evaporative media (a type of rigid evaporative media) is designed to achieve optimal cooling in agricultural environments, including poultry house, greenhouse, dairy farm and swine industry applications.
-At industry standard air velocity, Kuul Vitality meets efficiency standards and exceeds pressure drop requirements.
-Not only does Kuul evaporative media last longer, but it helps keep the whole cooling system running longer by adding less stress to moving components.
+Kuul Vitality™ evaporative media (a type of rigid evaporative media) is designed to achieve optimal cooling in agricultural environments, including poultry house, greenhouse, dairy farm, and swine industry applications.
+At industry-standard air velocity, Kuul Vitality meets efficiency standards and exceeds pressure drop requirements.
+Not only does Kuul evaporative cooler pads last longer, but it helps keep the whole cooling system running longer by adding less stress to moving components.

 The natural process of evaporation involves the active use of water recirculation.
 In an agricultural setting, fixed systems hold pieces of evaporative media along the outer walls of production buildings such as poultry and swine houses and greenhouses.
 Cool air is generated when water is pumped to the top of the Kuul Vitality evaporative media and distributed evenly across the surface.
 Gravity pulls the water down and it flows through the evaporative media.
 The evaporative media absorbs the water and, in turn, facilitates water molecule evaporation into the air.
 One interesting fact: more water than required for the evaporation (or cooling) process is pumped to the top of the media for even distribution.
 The evaporative media is designed so the extra water “washes” or cleans the outer surface of the evaporative media.
 Any remaining water is then returned to the reservoir to be recirculated.